Rugby: Tasman beat Counties Manukau in Kieran Read's Mitre 10 Cup return

 Counties rallied from a slow start, but Tasman were always in control with Highlanders playmaker Mitch Hunt kicking the visitors clear before Leicester Faingaanuku and Frizell blew out the margin in the second half.

-When lock Te Ahiwaru Cirikidaveta crashed over after a Baden Kerr incept pass for Tasman's third try inside 20 minutes for a 21-3 lead, a long night loomed for the locals.
+When lock Te Ahiwaru Cirikidaveta crashed over after a Baden Kerr intercept pass for Tasman's third try inside 20 minutes for a 21-3 lead, a long night loomed for the Steelers.

-After spending much of the first half on the backfoot defending, Counties finally sprung into life.
-Tries on debut from lock Leavasa and Papalii narrowed the margin to 21-17 at halftime.
+After spending much of the first half on the back foot defending, Counties finally sprung into life.
+Tries on debut from Leavasa and Papalii narrowed the margin to 21-17 at halftime.

 Counties claimed the final try through Viliami Taulani, and the final five-tries-to-three defeat offers heart they will be competitive this season.